taswakil/about_me/README.md

 I'm Tasneem

-I was born in Saudia Arabia
+I was born in Memphis, TN

-I like to skydive and ride tigers
+I enjoy watching kdramas, being in nature, and working out

 I want to be a traveling software engineer